whphhg/vcash-electron/README.md

 ## Vcash Electron UI
-This is a **unofficial** UI for Vcash, a decentralized currency for the internet.
-The UI communicates with vcashd using RPC and is available for Linux, OS X and Windows.
+This is a **unofficial** UI for [Vcash](https://v.cash/), a decentralized currency for the internet.
+The UI communicates with the vcash daemon using RPC and is available for Linux, OS X and Windows.

 :hatching_chick: **Warning**: This is beta software that is being actively developed.